jackson-asmith/jacksonsmith.github.io/index.md

 [Email](mailto:jackson@jacksonasmith.com) | [GitHub](https://github.com/jackson-asmith) | [LinkedIn](https://www.linkedin.com/in/jackson-a-smith/)

-Skilled infrastructure engineer with experience in networking, systems administration, and programming.
-I automate the boring stuff--_like builds, configurations, and maintenance_--for teams so people can focus on things that matter.
-I work on large-scale infrastructure projects with development, operations, security, and management teams designing and building resilient systems.
+I’m a passionate infrastructure engineer with deep expertise in Bash, PowerShell, Ruby, AWS, Azure, and software defined datacenters.
+I thrive on solving complex challenges and delivering results that drive efficiency and innovation.
+My approach blends technical expertise with a collaborative mindset, ensuring that solutions are not only effective but also sustainable.
+Outside of work, I enjoy skiing and cooking, which fuel my creativity and problem-solving skills.

 ### Operations Engineer | Lincoln Investment; Remote -- April 2022-Present

 - Responsible for large complex hybrid-cloud spanning multiple data centers and Azure serving more than 300 offices across the US
-- Insource patching of Linux and Windows servers, reducing cumulative monthly vulnerabilities 30% and cost by $400,000 a year
+- Insource patching of Linux and Windows servers via SCCM and Satellite, reducing cumulative monthly vulnerabilities 30% and cost by $400,000 a year
-- Automate repeated tasks such as software deployment and system reporting allowing teams to scale with organization growth
+- Automate repeated tasks such as software deployment and system reporting via Bash, Ruby, and PowerShell allowing teams to scale with organization growth
-- Design and maintain software defined data centers running bare metal hypervisors on enterprise hardware
+- Design and maintain software defined data centers running bare metal hypervisors on enterprise hardware via tools like HCL, PowerCLI, etc.
 - Mentor, train, and share knowledge with peers
 - Work under general direction of senior management